-The October 2012 LSAT is just over a week away.
-You’re frantically trying to get your LSAT skills honed as sharp as they can be.
-With all the hoopla and the stress, it’s not surprising that you probably haven’t stopped to ask yourself why this test matters so much in the first place.
-Not many students do–in the Great LSAT Score Race, it’s easy to miss the forest for the many, many trees.
+If your LSAT administration is swiftly approaching, you’re likely frantically trying to get your LSAT skills honed as sharp as can be.
+With all the stress, have you stopped to ask yourself why this test matters so much in the first place?
+Probably not.
+Not many students do, in fact.
+In the Great LSAT Score Race, it’s easy to miss the forest for the many, many trees.
 However, asking and answering this question can help you refocus why you’re spending so much time studying for and worrying about the test.

 The Bottom Line